 The South Carolina Education Lottery’s Pick 3 has two draws every day, one which takes place in the morning and another at night, except Sundays, where no morning draw is offered.
 This game requires that players select three sets of digits from the available pool of numbers zero through nine.
 The prizes; prizes and options all vary.

-South Carolina Education Lottery’s Pick 4 game also has 13 draws occurring each week, but players will be selecting a four-digit group of numbers.
+Like online betting Australia having sports wagering variety, South Carolina Education Lottery’s Pick 4 game also has 13 draws occurring each week, but players will be selecting a four-digit group of numbers.
 Prizes; prices and options will also vary in this game.

 The South Carolina Education Lottery Palmetto Cash 5 draws are held on a daily basis too.
 A total of five from a pool consisting of numbers from one through to 38 are drawn to reveal the winning digits.
 It also offers a Power-Up Multiplier that will arbitrarily be drawn from 16 balls, with eight balls marked with a two; five with a three; two with a four and one with a five.
 The Palmetto Cash 5 games cost $1 each, and adding the Power Up option will cost the player an extra dollar per game.
-The jackpots for this game start at $100 000 and, unlike the Megaplier that Mega Millions makes use of and Powerball’s PowerPlay, the Power-Up Multiplier for the Palmetto Cash 5 will also apply to the jackpot at online casino Singapore.
+The jackpots for this game start at $100 000 and, unlike the Megaplier that Mega Millions makes use of and Powerball’s PowerPlay, the Power-Up Multiplier for the Palmetto Cash 5 will also apply to the jackpot.

 Winners of the South Carolina Lottery